One-to-One file uploads

 Subject-led non-fiction

-As non-fiction book proposals are longer than synopses, your agent or book doctor may read a shorter sample of your manuscript to compensate.
+As non-fiction book proposals are longer than synopses, your agent or book doctor may read a shorter sample of your manuscript.

 Book proposals typically include your professional bio and credentials, a market overview, and an outline/chapter breakdown.